“I think I’m allergic to sulfites. This wine gave me a headache.”

 It happened so many times during my time as a wine salesperson that it had become one of our most standard jokes, some of us even going so far as to just cut out the second line: “This wine gave me a headache.” ––“Well, you’re not supposed to drink the whole bottle!”
 Most of the customers grinned sheepishly at this and agreed that maybe they’d overdone it.
 Yet the next time they shopped for wine, they’d ask for the “sulfite-free wines,” and I had to adopt several meditative breathing practices to avoid barraging them with Well Actuallys.
 Once in awhile, I’d get one who was sure the headaches were coming from “tannins,” and I’d fight back a Nathan-Lane-in-The-Birdcage shriek: “TANNINS?!”
 It’s no wonder my manager referred to the topic as “the retailer’s headache.”

-The second installment of Skeptical Wine-ing is dedicated to all those customers with headaches.
+The second installment of my wine science series is dedicated to all those customers with headaches.

 I’d like to focus this discussion on sulfites, the most commonly implicated culprit, though I’ll touch on other components of wine that have been studied as possible headache triggers.
 In the wine world, sulfites are commonly found as powder (potassium metabisulfite) and a gas (sulfur dioxide/SO2).
 By the time I started encountering the Sulfite Fear on a regular basis, I’d already worked for two years in wine cellars.
 That means, at least once a season, opening up a jar of potassium metabisulfite without remembering to exhale and hold it away, and getting a face full of the stuff as it rises in a cloud from the jar’s lid.
 What ensues is coughing and sputtering like you just took a sip of beer right before seeing your ex walk into the bar with your arch nemesis.
 It burns a little, makes you cough; I’m an asthmatic, and it reminds me of a mild, short-lived flare-up.
 It’s something you try to avoid, especially because it shouldn’t get in your eyes, but unlike many accidents that can happen in a cellar, it’s not a rush-off-to-the-hospital scenario.
 And the only headaches I’ve ever gotten from sulfites were due to frustration about their bad rap.